TaterTotterson/microWakeWords/README.md

       id: hey_tater
 ```

-edit lines 1659-1666 change "hey_tater" to the name of the wake word, same as line 1597
+edit lines 1659-1666 change "hey_tater" to the name of the wake word, same as the id on line 1597
 ```
       lambda: |-
         if (x == "Slightly sensitive") {